1961–62 Port Vale F.C. season: Third Division

 The pre-season saw Norman Low spend some of the £10,000 in transfer funds he was allocated.
 He spent £2,000 acquiring inside-forward Arthur Longbottom from Queens Park Rangers.
-Low then repaid West Bromwich Albion the £10,000 for Stan Steele in order to bring him back to Vale Park.
+Low then repaid West Bromwich Albion the £10,000 for Stan Steele to bring him back to Vale Park.
 This meant a 'shock' for the fans, as Cliff Portwood was sold to Grimsby Town for £6,000 to balance the books.
 Another £2,000 was spent on bringing centre-half John Nicholson from Liverpool.
 Free signings included winger Stan Edwards (Everton), goalkeeper Peter Taylor (Middlesbrough), and Joe Maloney (Shrewsbury Town).
 Low declared that the logic behind the signings was to improve the defence and that his side was now 'capable of getting promotion'.
 To whip the new signings into shape trainer Lol Hamlett took them on a seven-mile run.

-The defence began poorly, in an opening day 4–2 defeat to Shrewsbury Town at Gay Meadow.
+The defence began poorly in an opening day 4–2 defeat to Shrewsbury Town at Gay Meadow, whilst the referee also made an error initially blowing up for half-time after just 32 minutes.
 Maloney was subsequently dropped and sold to Crewe Alexandra for 'a small fee'.
-The first match at Burslem saw Vale ' casually steamroller' Hull City 4–0.
+The first match at Burslem saw Vale "casually steamroller" Hull City 4–0.
 On 2 September, John Nicholson made the first of his club record 208 consecutive appearances, that would end on 8 September 1965.
-On a four match sequence without a win, The Sentinel commented that "gloom has descended".
+On a four-match sequence without a win, The Sentinel commented that "gloom has descended".
 The mood lifted with a 1–0 win over Bristol City at Ashton Gate on 9 September, in the first of five wins in six games.